19 Places to Visit in July That Are Actually Worth It (USA)

 18. Ely, Minnesota

-If you want to unplug and reconnect with nature, Ely, Minnesota is the perfect summer destination for a digital detox (and a surprisingly great local art scene!)
+If you want to unplug and reconnect with nature, Ely is the perfect summer destination for a digital detox.

 Located at the edge of the Boundary Waters Canoe Area Wilderness, it’s all about peaceful lakes, pine forests, and starry skies that remind you what quiet actually sounds like.